 Everyone knows the importance of a healthy lifestyle.
-However, a busy schedule may prevent regular exercise, and you may develop a routine of eating junk foods.
-You can’t afford to be passive about your health.
-Take a proactive approach with these simple steps.
+If you have a busy schedule, you may find it hard to make time for regular exercise or find yourself eating a lot of takeout and junk food.
+But you can’t afford to be passive about your health.
+Take a proactive approach by following these basic health tips for men.

 Packaged and processed foods are often full of sugar, salt, unhealthy fats, artificial additives, and calories.
-Avoid the fake stuff, and opt for:
+Limit the fake stuff and eat a wide variety of:

 - fresh fruits and vegetables